Robust Distributed Optimization With Randomly Corrupted Gradients: Robust Aggregating Normalized Gradient Method (RANGE)

-\textbf{Robust aggregation:} Similar to the temporal averaging step, two scenarios can happen every time robust aggregation is applied in Step~\ref{aggregationstep} of Algorithm~\ref{alg:distriutedavgnormalizedgd} to $N$ robustified gradients: (I) there are less than $(1-\alpha_2)N$ agents for which the temporal averaging step succeeds, (II) there are at least $(1-\alpha_2)N$ agents for which the temporal averaging step succeeds.
+\textbf{\bt{Spatial robust aggregation}:} Similar to the \bt{temporal robust aggregation} step, two scenarios can happen every time \bt{spatial robust aggregation} is applied in Step~\ref{aggregationstep} of Algorithm~\ref{alg:distriutedavgnormalizedgd} to $N$ robustified gradients: (I) there are less than $(1-\alpha_2)N$ agents for which the \bt{temporal robust aggregation} step succeeds, (II) there are at least $(1-\alpha_2)N$ agents for which the \bt{temporal robust aggregation} step succeeds.
 By similar arguments as above, scenario (I) results in an arbitrarily corrupted estimate, whereas scenario (II) results in an estimate that is close to the true mean of the successfully robustified gradients, and the error is bounded by \eqref{eq:median_bound}.
 We note that both scenarios (I) and (II) happen with some probability determined by $\alpha_2$, $N$, and probabilities of scenarios (i) and (ii).

 \textbf{Gradient normalization:} The main idea behind the normalization step is to prevent large updates that corrupt gradients might cause.
-Since in case of scenario (I), the temporal averaging and the robust aggregation steps fail to produce an aggregate gradient estimate for which the theoretical error bounds hold, we have to assume that the aggregate gradient estimate becomes arbitrarily corrupted.
+Since in the case of scenario (I), the \bt{temporal robust aggregation} and the \bt{spatial robust aggregation} steps fail to produce an aggregate gradient estimate for which the theoretical error bounds hold, we have to assume that the aggregate gradient estimate becomes arbitrarily corrupted.
 When this happens and corruptions get past through the two layers of defense, we limit the amount of damage caused by the corrupted aggregate gradient estimate by normalization.

 In the next section, we state the convergence guarantees of RANGE for strongly convex and smooth (possibly non-convex) cost functions for the SAA setting.